1978: Mike

 These scenes introduce Mike’s passion for muscle cars and his connection to the Tippy, a Vietnam veteran who treats Mike with quiet respect.

-As a class, explore how Mike’s interests set him apart and how Tippy’s presence offers something deeper than peer approval.
-Prompt discussion with questions like:
+Reflect on how Mike’s interests set him apart and how the Tippy’s presence offers something deeper than peer approval.
+As a class, discuss the following questions:

 • What does Mike value, and who values him back?